How to Protect Wildlife Habitat

 Sustainable forestry labeling is very misleading, most products offer "Mixed" sustainable forest certification.
 This means just one percent of the wood fiber has to come from verified sustainable forest.

-Recycled Paper as the source of wood fiber for products like Paper towels and Bathroon Tissue is a more responsible consumer choice to be mindful of protection our wildlife habitats and preserving our forests.
+Recycled Paper as the source of wood fiber for products like Paper towels and Bathroom Tissue is a more responsible consumer choice to be mindful of protection our wildlife habitats and preserving our forests.

 Renewable products are products that are not single use and have the ability to be recycled.